How Variable Resistance Can Help You Build Strength

 To work around a physical limitation

 Variable resistance can also be used to work around a physical restriction.
-For example, using a free weight for tricep extensions can put the elbow into an uncomfortable position, but using a resistance band may allow you to comfortably perform the exercise.
+For example, using a free weight for tricep extensions can put the elbow into an uncomfortable position, but using a resistance band in your tricep workouts may allow you to comfortably perform the exercises.
 If you do have an injury, make sure that you consult your health professional before loading it in any way.

 For strength training at home